vllm-project/vllm-spyre/docs/getting_started/installation.md

   help: `xformers` (v0.0.28.post1) was included because `vllm-spyre` (v0.1.0) depends on `vllm` (v0.2.5) which depends on `xformers`
 ```

-To avoid this error, make sure to include the dependency overrides as described
+To avoid this error, make sure to include the dependency `--overrides` as described
-in the installation from source section above.
+in the installation from a release (PyPI) section above.

 ### No solution found when resolving dependencies